 Chérisey and Plantard and their coded information about the Two Rennes

-Chérisey was above all an extraordinary and under-rated poet and fantastic story-teller and he put it to good use in collaboration with Pierre Plantard.
-Pierre Plantard had access to occult files that carried strange information [in 1951, on 8th July - he was initiated into the Grand Orient of France by the lodge "The Future of Chablais" in Ambilly] and they, between them they used literary devices to convey deeper meanings and to highlight important themes they had obviously found out about.
+Chérisey was an extraordinary and under-rated poet and fantastic story-teller and he put it to good use in collaboration with Pierre Plantard.
+Plantard had access to occult files that carried strange information and both of them used literary devices in their respective publications to convey deeper meanings and to highlight important themes they had found out about.

-They used not only circumlocution but also transposition - and by changing the relative place or normal order of some thing, or altering a known sequence of events they were drawing us in to some hidden knowledge they posessed.
-And using juxtaposition - they put two things [facts or ideas] together with contrasting effect to illustrate something else entirely.
+We mentioned circumlocution but they also used transposition - a kind of time distortion and place distortion [we see this in Cherisey's novel CIRCUIT] - and by changing the relative place or normal order of a thing, or altering a known sequence of events the authors were drawing us in to some hidden knowledge they possessed.
+And using juxtaposition - i.e they put two things [facts or ideas] together with contrasting effect to illustrate something else entirely.
 Chérisey did this supremely well in his novel CIRCUIT.
-And in the text 'In the Country of the White Queen' they did it to compare and contrast a similar legend between Gisors and Rennes-les-Bains about an underground Temple in both places, both solidly attested to in archaeology.
-Some of it is real history, other sections are symbolic history.
-From it one is to glean the true history!
+In the text 'In the Country of the White Queen' they did it to compare and contrast a similar legend between Gisors and Rennes-les-Bains about an underground Temple in both places both solidly attested to in archaeology.

-Plantard and Chérisey transposed the local legend of an underground passage in the GISORS area to one at Rennes-les-Bains.
+Plantard and Chérisey transposed the local legend of an underground passage in a GISORS tower to one such legend at Rennes-les-Bains.

-The legend in Gisors involved the tower of Reine Blanche de Neaufles with its underground passage leading from it & which linked in some way with the town of Gisors.
-This transplanted legend to an 'underground' place in Rennes-les-Bains with a Temple will take us directly to Henri BOUDET.
+The legend in Gisors involved the tower of the Reine Blanche de Neaufles with its underground passage leading from it & which linked in some way with the main town of Gisors.
+This transplanted legend to an 'underground' place in Rennes-les-Bains will take us directly to Henri BOUDET.

 The legend of this underground tunnel is reinforced by the presence in the town of a "monumental cross" in limestone, called the "pierced cross", carved in the middle of the 12th century.